 First let’s address the three letter concept.

 I was hard pressed to name files with only 8 letters and be able to recall or search my computer for any particular file.
-I came up with three letter ID’s.
-Two letters just weren’t quite enough to ID the intent of the file.
+For this reason, I came up with three letter ID’s.
+Two letters (AB) just weren’t quite enough to ID the intent of the file.
 Also, 26×26 is only 676 letter combinations available.
-With three letters, 26x26x26, there are 17,576 combinations available to me.
+With three letters (ABC), 26x26x26, there are 17,576 combinations available to me.
 I try to use consonants.
 No vowels if I can help it.
 This way the 3 letter combination is less likely to be in a lot of words when I go to do a search.
-Example: “TSP”.
-There are not to many words that would use those 3 letters in them, making the search for “TSP” more relevant.
-If you add in numbers, that ups the combinations to 36x36x36 which equals 46,656.
-If you can’t find 3 letters to use, that sounds like it applies, I wonder.
+Example: “TSP” (Turlock Step n Pards).
+There are not to many words that would use those 3 letters in them, making the search for “TSP” more relevant and efficient.
+If you add in numbers, that ups the number to 36x36x36 which equals 46,656 combinations.
+If you can’t find 3 letter combo that sounds like it would apply, I would wonder.

 Who, When, Where, What & Why

 In Windows 10, we now have the ability to scan for any variation of file names and search orders throughout the computer.
 This is the reason I use the Windows operating system of alpha-numeric prioritizing in searches.
 I use “Who” first.
 For instance, we have been using TSP (Turlock Step n Pards) as the 3 letter ID.
 I then use the next “W” of “When“.
 This is the Date.
-Most dates show up in a human user friendly format. ie: September 7th 2018”. to the computer, a more logical search and view format would be 2018, September 7th.
+Most dates show up in a human user friendly format. ie: September 7th 2018”.
+To the computer, and to be more concise, a more logical search and view format would be “2018” as the first element of “When“.
 Since using numbers would be a shorter way to say when, we will use 2018-0907. (which is a chronological year to the day order) I always use a – (dash) between the year and Month/Day.
 Also notice I left out the dash between the month and day that is often found with cameras.
-Simply, it makes the file name shorter.
+Simply, it helps makes the file name as short as possible.

 “THT-2018-0907”.
 At this point, one could go back into the archives of the Promenader and figure out what it was all about without adding any more to the filename and still find it efficiently on the computer. but… we’re not done yet.